Joan of Kent-13 March 1354

 Joan also frowned, she had wanted to be noticed not to disrupt the evening.
 The reception was predominantly in honour of Ximene.
 Joan considered retiring, to avoid causing Ximene any further embarrassment.
 She turned in every direction, hoping to find her, but Ximene had unexpectedly left the room.
 Anxious about Ximene’s absence, Joan found it difficult to concentrate on or enjoy the attention of her male audience.

 Ximene reappeared.
 Joan heard her entry because of the hush, which fell upon the hall.
 Ximene paused by the door, a mixture of hesitation and defiance emanating from her.
 Her breasts were now exposed, a result she had achieved by removing her own chemise and cutting away the upper inch and a half of her bodice.
 Though grateful for this gesture, Ximene’s ravishing appearance disconcerted Joan.

-‘I think” Ximene said, her voice quivering slightly, ‘ ‘I think that many of you have been grossly impolite to criticise our visitor’s fashion sense.
-For myself I would like to thank Countess Joan for introducing to us the latest court fashions.’
+‘I think’ Ximene said, her voice quivering slightly, ‘ ‘I think that many of you have been grossly impolite to criticise our visitor’s fashion sense.
+For myself, I would like to thank Countess Joan for introducing to us the latest court fashions.’
 Her voice gained strength and resonance.
 ‘I am so pleased to know what is fashionable.
-I find it delightful and so suitable for the warmer months.’
+I find it delightful and it will be so suitable for the warmer months.’

 ‘Marvellous’ announced Ximene, with a wide smile, ‘Now we can all enjoy the evening.’